pts/insight-mininasm/README.txt

 `CMD_X' and `OPER_X' was moved to the expansion locations, because of the above restriction on `%define'.

+The non-integer-valued single-line macros `jmpn' and `jmps' (convenience shorthand for `jmp short') were repleaced with their expansions, because of the above restrictions on `%define'.

 The remaining goal is to build the insight.com identical to the release.

 __END__